Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "title": the title of the axis, which contains ["label"](#label-properties) properties.
 - @c "axis-pen": the pen for the axis line, which includes [pen](#pen-properties) properties.
 - @c "gridline-pen": the pen for the gridlines, which includes [pen](#pen-properties) properties.
+- @c "double-sided-labels": boolean value specifying whether axis labels should be shown on both sides of the axis.
 - @c "tickmarks": tickmarks settings, which contains the following properties:
   - @c "display": a string, indicating how to display the tickmarks.\n Available options are: